danielgormly/drone-plugin-kube/README.md

-# kubano
+# drone-kubano

 A simple Drone plugin for managing Kubernetes deployments.
+Follows from `vallard/drone-kube` but with dependency management system, improved docs, examples and restructured code.

 ## Usage